 The other Chinese ship intimidates the Filipino troops stationed at Ayungin Shoal.
 A maritime expert named Ryan Martinson, shared a photo of the trail of the Chinese ship on Tuesday night on Twitter.
 It showed the CCG’s maneuvers at distinct speeds since January 12.

 In the caption of the post, he wrote: “The Philippines rolls out the red carpet for the Commander of the China Coast Guard.
 Meanwhile, a China Coast Guard ship steams back and forth, menacing Philippine Marines posted at Second Thomas Shoal.”

-According to the report, Philippine Navy are stationed onboard the BRP Sierra Madre.
+According to the report, Philippine Navy is stationed onboard the BRP Sierra Madre.
 The commander of the Western Command, Vice Admiral Rene Medina, confirmed the presence of the Chinese ship near the Ayungin Shoal.

 “Based on Joint Task Force West daily report, CCG vessel 5402 was monitored in the areas since January 6,” he said.